6 Proven Solutions to Transfer Photos from iPhone to Mac

 2. Create a shared folder from the Photo app and click on Next.
 In the newly created album folder, click on the “+” sign to add photos to that album and then select “Post”.

-3. On your Mac, open Photos and click on “Photos” tab and then click on “Preferences.
+3. On your Mac, open Photos and click on the “Photos” tab and then click on “Preferences.
 Select iCloud to bring a settings window.
-Make sure “My Photostream” option is checked.
+Make sure the “My Photostream” option is checked.

 Part 5: Transfer photos from iPhone to Mac using iCloud Photo Library